tay-solis/ga-wdi-48/projects/project0/README.md

 - There were several formatting problems, including but not limited to text that flowed outside of divs on window resize.
 - Updated to a more modern style

+After meeting these challenges, I proceeded to work on styling and content.
+I was particularly interested in:

+- A polished user experience, including responsiveness and ease of mobile use.
+- More interesting content in my About section
+- Integrating APIs to my website content

 ## Notable Moments
 ### Victories